iamme24cl/mero-winenotes/README.md

 ## Code of Conduct

-Everyone interacting in the TopCAWineries project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/iamme24cl/mero-winenotes/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the MeroWineNotes project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/iamme24cl/mero-winenotes/blob/main/CODE_OF_CONDUCT.md).